rewindbitcoin/watchtower/README.md

 4. **In-memory caching:** Keep track of checked blocks in memory to avoid redundant processing within a session

-5. **Commitment verification:** When enabled, ensures that:
-   - Each commitment transaction is only used for one vault
-   - Trigger transactions are actually spending from their associated commitment
+5. **Commitment verification:** An optional security feature that validates transactions against their original vault creation transaction
-   - Invalid triggers are logged but do not generate notifications (See the [Commitment Verification](#-commitment-verification) section for more details)
+   (See the [Commitment Verification](#-commitment-verification) section for complete details)

 This approach efficiently monitors transactions while handling multiple devices per vault and maintaining proper notification state.